 - Nosebleeds and frequent upper respiratory infections

 General Symptoms in Children.
-Pain is the most common complaint.
-It can be acute and severe or chronic, usually from orthopedic problems in the legs and low back.
-Other symptoms include:
+Pain, which can be very severe, is the most common complaint.
+It can be acute (short-term) or chronic (long-term).
+The pain usually arises from orthopedic problems in the legs and low back.
+Other symptoms can include:

 - Fatigue and shortness of breath (signs of anemia)